 The Statement of Revenues, Expenses, and Changes in Net Position presents information showing how the net position changed during the fiscal year.
 All changes in net position are reported as soon as the change occurs, regardless of the timing of related cash flows.
-Therefore, revenues and expenses are reported in these statements for some items that will only result in cash flows in future fiscal periods (i.e. deferred revenue and earned but unused vacation leave).
+Therefore, revenues and expenses are reported in these statements for some items that will only result in cash flows in future fiscal periods.

 The Statement of Cash Flows provides information regarding the College's cash receipts and cash payments during the reported period.
 This statement reports cash receipts, cash payments, and net changes in cash resulting from operating, noncapital financing, capital and related financing, and investing activities.
-The statement reconciles the beginning cash on hand as of July 1, 2018, to the ending cash on hand as of June 30, 2019.
+The statement reconciles the beginning cash on hand as of July 1, 2020, to the ending cash on hand as of June 30, 2021.